plamenlakov/weathersimulation/README.md

 ## Starting a simulation

-In order to reach the website type: http://localhost:8000 The simulation proof of concept is in the Simulation page.
+In order to reach the website type: http://localhost:8000 You will be greeted by the home page.
+The simulation testing is in the Simulation page.

-In the simulation page you will see the input fields on your left, map on the right and the graphs are underneath.
+In the simulation page you will see the total PPM graph on the left, controls/inputs beneath the graph, map on the right and the PPM barchart per country.
 Initially if you click on some countries you will see their current values.
 The input values are interfering the whole simulation (i.e. deforestation percentage will be applied to all countries each year until the end of the simulation).

-After inputting desired values and year to stop the simulation press "Make a simulation".
+After inputting desired values and year to stop the simulation press "Create new simulation".
-In order to check the result of the simulation click each involved country.
-The values of the countries and the graphs will be the statistics from the stop year you have indicated.
+During the runtime you can pause the simulation and change general values which are under the "Control" menu or change values for individual country from the Political map The values of the countries and PPM in the Line graph and Bar Chart will be the statistics from the stopped/paused year while the statistics for each country in the political map are from the last year of the simulation.